Early Intervention and Education Program

 - BASICS (Brief Alcohol Screening and Intervention for College Students) has, as its primary goal, moving a student in the direction of reducing risky behaviors and harmful effects from drinking, as opposed to focusing explicitly on a specific drinking goal such as abstinence or reductions in drinking.
 BASICS is conducted over the course of three 1-hour interview sessions.
 In the first interview, the facilitator assesses the student's consumption pattern.
 During the second interview, the facilitator provides personalized feedback based on the assessment, including specific suggestions about ways to reduce future health risks associated with alcohol use.
 The third and final interview is a follow-up conversation about progress made towards the student's goals.

-- A BASICS Booster consists of a minimum of three sessions with a counselor from the Alcohol and Drug Education Program.
+- A BASICS Booster consists of a maximum of three sessions with a counselor from the Alcohol and Drug Education Program.
 A student sanctioned to a BASICS Booster must comply with the recommendations provided by the counselor.

 - A Substance Abuse Assessment consists of a one time meeting with a counselor from the Alcohol and Drug Education Program.
 A student sanctioned to a Substance Abuse Assessment must comply with the recommendations provided by the counselor.